Known as "The Pig" due to his thirst for blood, Giovanni Brusca killed between 100 and 200 people for the Sicilian Mafia in the late 20th century.

 But to Brusca, murder was simply his business — and he was very devoted to his job.
-He once said, “In his heart, a Mafioso isn’t a bloodthirsty person or a terrorist,” Brusca said.
-“The rule is that he kills on behalf of the organization.”
+He once said, “In his heart, a Mafioso isn’t a bloodthirsty person or a terrorist.
+The rule is that he kills on behalf of the organization.”

 On one occasion, he was given a time and place to kill an unidentified target on a certain make of tractor.
 Three different people passed by on three different tractors.
 So Brusca killed them all.

-Chinnici had created the Antimafia Pool, a group of magistrates set on bringing the organization down.
-With Chinnici’s death, Giovanni Falcone took over as head of the Antimafia Pool.
-He was given unprecedented powers to crack down on the Sicilian Mafia.
-Between Feb.
-1986 and Jan.
-1992, more than 300 Mafiosi were given life sentences (including Riina, although he had fled and thus received his sentence in absentia/).
+After Chinnici was killed, Giovanni Falcone took over as head of the Antimafia Pool.
+In his new position, Falcone was given unprecedented powers to crack down on the Mafia.
+Between February 1986 and January 1992, more than 300 Mafiosi were given life sentences (including Riina, although he had fled and thus received his sentence in absentia).

-Now more than ever, Falcone and Borsellino had targets on their backs — and both were indeed killed in car bombs two months apart from each other in 1992.
+Now more than ever, Falcone and Borsellino had targets on their backs — and both were ultimately killed by car bombs two months apart from each other in 1992.
 Giovanni Brusca later admitted to detonating the bomb that killed Falcone, his wife, and two Sicilian special anti-terrorist agents.

 With Falcone’s assassination on May 23, 1992, the Mafia launched an unprecedented war against the state.

-In addition, Di Matteo’s information led to the capture of Riina by officers of Italy’s paramilitary national police force, the Carabinieri, at a traffic light on Jan.
-15, 1993.
-At his trial in Oct.
-1993, Riina received a life sentence.
+In addition, Di Matteo’s information led to the capture of Riina by officers of the Carabinieri (Italy’s paramilitary national police force) on January 15, 1993.
+At Riina’s trial in October 1993, he received a life sentence.

-In 1993, Brusca kidnapped Di Matteo’s 11-year-old son, Giuseppe, to try and persuade Di Matteo to recant his testimony.
+In 1993, Brusca kidnapped Di Matteo’s 11-year-old son, Giuseppe, to try and convince Di Matteo to recant his testimony.
 Over a 28-month period, Brusca tortured the boy while starving him and keeping him locked in a cage.
-They even sent photos of the battered boy to his father.
+Brusca’s men even sent photos of the battered boy to his father.